e-clearing-net/OCHP/OCHP.md

 ### Pagination

+Defines the pagination fields allowing the users to provide criteria in supported requests to filter the results.

 Field Name    |  Field Type      |  Card.  |  Description
 :-------------|:-----------------|:--------|:------------
 dateFrom      |  DateTimeType    |  ?      | to filter the results updated, starting from the mentioned date and time.